Access Control

 PyJWKClientagainst the Supabase JWKS endpoint (FastAPI middleware),getClaims()against the same JWKS (Operations Start middleware), andkid-bypass KV-cached JWKS validation in the Codex Pages Function.
 A contract test enforces parity across the three verifiers. - User-level revocation via the

 core.usersmirror with astatuscolumn.
-Middleware’s per-request workspace-role lookup also readsstatus.
+Middleware’s per-request domain-role lookup also readsstatus.
 Zero additional DB hits.